quantumlib/Cirq/benchmarks/README.md

 This will run the entire benchmark suite which takes approximately 30 minutes.
-Note that it is important to pass the `--benchmark-enable` option as otherwise the code would be run as a standard one-shot pytest and would not collect timing statistics (this may be however useful for development and debugging).
+Note that it is important to pass the `--benchmark-enable` option as otherwise the code would run as a standard one-shot pytest and would not collect timing statistics (this may be preferable for benchmark development).
 Some of the benchmarks are labeled with the `slow` marker and are by default deselected in a standard benchmark session.
-The `slow` marker is applied for larger sizes of parametrized benchmarks which are also covered at smaller computational scales and are thus not critical for assessing performance trends.
-That said, to execute all benchmarks including the *slow* ones, use
+The `slow` marker is applied for larger sizes of parametrized benchmarks, which are also covered at smaller computational scales, and are thus not critical for assessing performance trends.
+That said, to execute all benchmarks including the `slow` ones, use

 ```bash
 pytest -p no:randomly --override-ini="python_files=*_perf.py" \